 \subsection{Original GBG Method}

-The core idea of the GBG method is to cover a data set with a set of balls, where a ball is also called a GB which is indeed an IG.
+The core idea of the GBG method is to cover a dataset with a set of balls, where each ball is called a GB which is indeed an IG.
 Additionally, the granulation process using the original GBG method can be briefly described as these steps shown in Fig. \ref{fig2}.
-In Step 1, the entire training data set is used as the initial GB.
+Step 1 uses the whole training dataset as the initial GB.
 For Step 2, $k$-means is employed to split the GB into $k$ finer GBs whose centers and radii are determined based on Definition \ref{mydef1}.
 Notably, Xia\cite{29} points out that considering both the computation time and the quality of GB, the value of $k$ can be set to 2.